-The San Francisco 49ers will face off against the Kansas City Chiefs at Hard Rock Stadium in Miami on Sunday.
+The Tampa Bay Buccaneers will face off against the Kansas City Chiefs at Raymond James Stadium in Tampa, Fla. on Sunday, Feb.
+7.

-So, check out the guide below to get game day ready.
-Whether you're a total pro who just wants to brush up on the basics or a bit of a rookie who needs a few talking points for this Sunday, there's something for everyone in this playbook.
+So, check out the guide below to get game-day ready.
+Whether you're a total pro who just wants to brush up on the basics or a bit of a rookie who needs a few talking points for this weekend, there's something for everyone in this playbook.

 When is the game?